U Got It Bad: Music video

 A music video for "U Got It Bad" was directed by Canadian filmmaker Little X. Co-starring TLC member Rozonda "Chilli" Thomas as the female lead, the video starts with Usher tossing and turning in bed, troubled by the thought of his ex-girlfriend (Thomas).
 After awakening, he turns on the TV, only to see his ex, a celebrity on her own, on every station.
 The video proceeds to introduce flashbacks of happier times between the two, suggesting that he still longs for his ex.
-In his desperation to find her, he braves the rain, bursting into her trailer to apologize to and reconcile with her.
+In his desperation to find her, he braves the rain, bursting into her trailer to apologize and reconcile with her.
 However, this is revealed to be his imagination, and instead of opening the door of the trailer, he walks away ashamed.
 Disgusted, he makes his way home and lies in his bed, alone.

+The visuals for follow-up single "U Don't Have to Call", filmed in February 2002, served as a continuation from "U Got It Bad".
 At the 2002 MTV Video Music Awards, the video was nominated for Best Male Video and Best R&B Video.
+It also received a Video of the Year nod at the 2002 BET Awards.
+In 2018, Little X told Billboard: "This one was a little more personal.
+I was young and was kind of venting through my own life experience through the song.
+Usher and I were around the same age, and it was just one of those [videos] that really clicked.
+I think there was something special about that video, having a really young director with a really young artist making this thing happen together."

+The music video on YouTube has received over 305 million views as of May 2024.